 Kris Ferris – Captain of All the Music

 Kris Ferris is a veteran singer/song writer with a career that has spanned over 40 years in many states throughout the southeastern US and continues today in notable venues in and around the Greensboro area.
 His love of music and spirit of giving back to the community led him to become part of the Solstice “family,” providing sound equipment and technician services not long after its inception.
 He is also currently growing his own event production business known as the Collabative.
 He sums his involvement this way… “I am proud to be connected with the Summer Solstice celebration and honored to work side-by-side with so many talented and dedicated people, from the artists and volunteers to the production committee.
 What’s not to like about being part of the best party in town?”

-Married to the Head Faerie for over 35 years, Jim had no option but to join the ranks of the Solstice organizers.
+Married to the Head Faerie for 40 years come this Solstice, Jim had no option but to join the ranks of the Solstice organizers.
 His attention to detail and his high level of integrity is often called upon for guidance.
 Jim loves to negotiate, plan and execute well laid plans and goes to great lengths to ensure that the Solstice logistics comes off smoothly year after year.
 His technology background and business savvy has helped move the event to new levels of success.
 When Jim is not pouring over Solstice details, he is on the golf course, in the pool hall, or doing projects around the homestead.
 He is the Wingman for the Head Faerie and the Go-To guy for everything that does not glitter.